Kong/insomnia-docs/docs/insomnia/security-standards.md

 **How often do you release major updates, and or security patches?**

-* Major updates are usually released once a month, or every two weeks depending on the scope.
+* We regularly update the Insomnia desktop application.
 * Security, and hotfix patches are handled on a case-by-case basis and can occur at any time.

 **Do you retain server logs, or event logs?**

-* All server logs stored, are kept within GCP, and only accessed by engineers authorized to manage the Insomnia servers.
+* All server logs stored are kept within GCP and only accessed by engineers authorized to manage the Insomnia servers.

 **Do you maintain documentation when an incident/event occurs?**

-* When an incident occurs, we perform an internal post-mortem and delegate information accordingly.
-Either through the site in the form of a blog post, or through social media/support on a case-by-case basis.
+* When an incident occurs, we perform an internal post-mortem and disseminate information accordingly, either through the site in the form of a blog post, or through social media/support on a case-by-case basis.

 **In case of a breach, do you notify customers?**